DVLP/react-slingshot/docs/FAQ.md

 Nope.
 Redux is useful for applications with more complex data flows.
 If your app is simple, Redux is overkill.
 Remove Redux like this:

  1. Run `npm run remove-demo`
- 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
+ 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-saga`
  3. Create a new empty component in /components.
  4. Call render on the new top level component you created in step 3 in src/index.js.

 ### How do I remove React Router?
- 1. Uninstall React Router and routing related packages: `npm uninstall --save react-router`
+ 1. Uninstall React Router and routing related packages: `npm uninstall --save react-router connect-history-api-fallback`
  2. Delete the following files: `src/routes.js`
  3. Remove `import { Link, IndexLink } from 'react-router';` from top of `src/components/App.js`, add a reference to `src/components/FuelSavingsForm.js`, and replace body of (implicit) render with this: `<FuelSavingsPage />`.